HassanMunene/alx-higher_level_programming/README.md

 ## 0x00-python-hello_world
   1. ### 0-run:
      This task is used for testing the ability of leaners to run simple shell script and how to access environment variables in the script.
+  2. ### 1-run_inline:
+     Here we are supposed to run a python code specified in an environment variable using a shell script.
+This task teaches us how to use python3 -c command